vitalab/vitalab.github.io/deep-learning/_posts/2017-08-29-orientedresponsenet.md

 ## Model

 This papers provide a new way to use convolutions.
-In conventional convolution neural network, the filters are invariant to translation, with their techniques they are also invariant to rotation.
+In conventional convolution neural network, the filters are invariant to translation, with their techniques they also become invariant to rotation.
 This method is called Oriented Responde Network (ORN).
-The ORN is built on top of Active Rotatiing Filters (ARF).
+The ORN is built on top of Active Rotating Filters (ARF).

 ### ARF